Code of Conduct for Students, Principal, Teaching and Non-Teaching Staff

 (i) Be concerned and committed to the interests of the students as the foremost aim of the teaching profession

 is to educate.
 This attitude should be directed towards the specific needs of each student.
-He should be
+They should be

 conscientious and dedicated and if necessary, should help the students beyond class hours without accepting any

+(ii) They shall not prevent any student from expressing thier viewpoint although it may differ from that of his/her own.
 On the contrary, the student should be encouraged.
-Among other things, a teacher should accept constructive
+Among other things, a teacher should accept constructive criticism.

 vindictive attitude towards any of them.

-(iv) His aim should be to inspire students to generate more interest and develop a sense of inquiry in the
+(iv) Their aim should be to inspire students to generate more interest and develop a sense of inquiry in the pursuit of knowledge.

 [B].
 Professional Development and Practices